 The DA is a contract authorized by California Planning and Zoning Law and the City's Municipal Code that provides certain benefits to the developer, typically in the way of certainty and assurances to the developer regarding what rules will be applied for the project, in exchange for extraordinary public benefits.
 For example, Tract 3089 provides more affordable housing units than required by the City's standard inclusionary housing requirements and is dedicating more parkland than ordinarily required by the City.
-Tract 3089 is also required to construct an interim fire station prior to the construction of the 361st unit (Phase 1 only had 179 units) to serve the southern portion of the City (unless a permanent facility is constructed first) and to contribute funding to reimburse the City for the recent Los Osos Valley Road (LOVR) interchange project.
+Tract 3089 is also required to construct an interim fire station prior to the construction of the 361st unit to serve the southern portion of the City (unless a permanent facility is constructed first) and to contribute funding to reimburse the City for the recent Los Osos Valley Road (LOVR) interchange project.
+As of March 2024, 72 units have been built and